OpenEvalProject/evals/manuscripts/elife-78304/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03taz7m60 Department of Population and Public Health Sciences, University of Southern California Los Angeles United States
+1. Department of Population and Public Health Sciences, University of Southern California Los Angeles United States ([ROR:03taz7m60](https://ror.org/03taz7m60))
-2. https://ror.org/007ps6h72 Public Health Sciences, Fred Hutchinson Cancer Research Center Seattle United States
+2. Public Health Sciences, Fred Hutchinson Cancer Research Center Seattle United States ([ROR:007ps6h72](https://ror.org/007ps6h72))
-3. https://ror.org/05gvnxz63 Argonne National Laboratory Lemont United States
+3. Argonne National Laboratory Lemont United States ([ROR:05gvnxz63](https://ror.org/05gvnxz63))
 4. Yale School of Medicine New Haven United States
-5. https://ror.org/000rgm762 VA Connecticut Healthcare System West Haven United States
+5. VA Connecticut Healthcare System West Haven United States ([ROR:000rgm762](https://ror.org/000rgm762))
-6. https://ror.org/00a0jsq62 London School of Hygiene and Tropical Medicine London United Kingdom
+6. London School of Hygiene and Tropical Medicine London United Kingdom ([ROR:00a0jsq62](https://ror.org/00a0jsq62))
-7. https://ror.org/02jzgtq86 Harvard TH Chan School of Public Health and Division of Population Sciences, Dana Farber Cancer Institute Boston United States
+7. Harvard TH Chan School of Public Health and Division of Population Sciences, Dana Farber Cancer Institute Boston United States ([ROR:02jzgtq86](https://ror.org/02jzgtq86))
-8. https://ror.org/040gcmg81 Laboratory of Human Carcinogenesis, Center for Cancer Research, National Cancer Institute Bethesda United States
+8. Laboratory of Human Carcinogenesis, Center for Cancer Research, National Cancer Institute Bethesda United States ([ROR:040gcmg81](https://ror.org/040gcmg81))
-9. https://ror.org/04b6nzv94 Department of Surgery, Urology Division, Brigham and Women’s Hospital, Harvard Medical School Boston United States
+9. Department of Surgery, Urology Division, Brigham and Women’s Hospital, Harvard Medical School Boston United States ([ROR:04b6nzv94](https://ror.org/04b6nzv94))
-10. https://ror.org/03vek6s52 Department of Epidemiology, Harvard T.H.
-Chan School of Public Health Boston United States
+10. Department of Epidemiology, Harvard T.H.
+Chan School of Public Health Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-11. https://ror.org/04v00sg98 VA Boston Healthcare System Boston United States
+11. VA Boston Healthcare System Boston United States ([ROR:04v00sg98](https://ror.org/04v00sg98))
-12. https://ror.org/04b6nzv94 Division of Aging, Brigham and Women's Hospital Boston United States
+12. Division of Aging, Brigham and Women's Hospital Boston United States ([ROR:04b6nzv94](https://ror.org/04b6nzv94))
 13. Hôpital Général Idrissa Pouye Dakar Senegal
-14. https://ror.org/03wx2rr30 College of Medicine, University of Ibadan and University College Hospital Ibadan Nigeria
+14. College of Medicine, University of Ibadan and University College Hospital Ibadan Nigeria ([ROR:03wx2rr30](https://ror.org/03wx2rr30))
-15. https://ror.org/007e69832 College of Health Sciences, University of Abuja, University of Abuja Teaching Hospital and Cancer Science Center Abuja Nigeria
+15. College of Health Sciences, University of Abuja, University of Abuja Teaching Hospital and Cancer Science Center Abuja Nigeria ([ROR:007e69832](https://ror.org/007e69832))
-16. https://ror.org/00txnqh94 37 Military Hospital Accra Ghana
+16. 37 Military Hospital Accra Ghana ([ROR:00txnqh94](https://ror.org/00txnqh94))
-17. https://ror.org/01vzp6a32 Korle-Bu Teaching Hospital Accra Ghana
+17. Korle-Bu Teaching Hospital Accra Ghana ([ROR:01vzp6a32](https://ror.org/01vzp6a32))
-18. https://ror.org/01n1j0f20 Laboratoires Bacteriologie et Virologie, Hôpital Aristide Le Dantec Dakar Senegal
+18. Laboratoires Bacteriologie et Virologie, Hôpital Aristide Le Dantec Dakar Senegal ([ROR:01n1j0f20](https://ror.org/01n1j0f20))
-19. https://ror.org/01zkghx44 School of Biological Sciences, Georgia Institute of Technology Atlanta United States
+19. School of Biological Sciences, Georgia Institute of Technology Atlanta United States ([ROR:01zkghx44](https://ror.org/01zkghx44))
 20. Department of Medicine, Harvard Medical School Boston United States

 † Corresponding author

 ## Abstract

-We recently developed a multi-ancestry polygenic risk score (PRS) that effectively stratifies prostate cancer risk across populations.
-In this study, we validated the performance of the PRS in the multi-ancestry Million Veteran Program and additional independent studies.
-Within each ancestry population, the association of PRS with prostate cancer risk was evaluated separately in each case–control study and then combined in a fixed-effects inverse-variance-weighted meta-analysis.
-We further assessed the effect modification by age and estimated the age-specific absolute risk of prostate cancer for each ancestry population.
-The PRS was evaluated in 31,925 cases and 490,507 controls, including men from European (22,049 cases, 414,249 controls), African (8794 cases, 55,657 controls), and Hispanic (1082 cases, 20,601 controls) populations.
+Background:We recently developed a multi-ancestry polygenic risk score (PRS) that effectively stratifies prostate cancer risk across populations.
+In this study, we validated the performance of the PRS in the multi-ancestry Million Veteran Program and additional independent studies.Methods:Within each ancestry population, the association of PRS with prostate cancer risk was evaluated separately in each case–control study and then combined in a fixed-effects inverse-variance-weighted meta-analysis.
+We further assessed the effect modification by age and estimated the age-specific absolute risk of prostate cancer for each ancestry population.Results:The PRS was evaluated in 31,925 cases and 490,507 controls, including men from European (22,049 cases, 414,249 controls), African (8794 cases, 55,657 controls), and Hispanic (1082 cases, 20,601 controls) populations.
 Comparing men in the top decile (90–100% of the PRS) to the average 40–60% PRS category, the prostate cancer odds ratio (OR) was 3.8-fold in European ancestry men (95% CI = 3.62–3.96), 2.8-fold in African ancestry men (95% CI = 2.59–3.03), and 3.2-fold in Hispanic men (95% CI = 2.64–3.92).
 The PRS did not discriminate risk of aggressive versus nonaggressive prostate cancer.
 However, the OR diminished with advancing age (European ancestry men in the top decile: ≤55 years, OR = 7.11; 55–60 years, OR = 4.26; >70 years, OR = 2.79).
-Men in the top PRS decile reached 5% absolute prostate cancer risk ~10 years younger than men in the 40–60% PRS category.
-Our findings validate the multi-ancestry PRS as an effective prostate cancer risk stratification tool across populations.
-A clinical study of PRS is warranted to determine whether the PRS could be used for risk-stratified screening and early detection.
-This work was supported by the National Cancer Institute at the National Institutes of Health (grant numbers U19 CA214253 to C.A.H., U01 CA257328 to C.A.H., U19 CA148537 to C.A.H., R01 CA165862 to C.A.H., K99 CA246063 to B.F.D, and T32CA229110 to F.C), the Prostate Cancer Foundation (grants 21YOUN11 to B.F.D. and 20CHAS03 to C.A.H.), the Achievement Rewards for College Scientists Foundation Los Angeles Founder Chapter to B.F.D, and the Million Veteran Program-MVP017.
+Men in the top PRS decile reached 5% absolute prostate cancer risk ~10 years younger than men in the 40–60% PRS category.Conclusions:Our findings validate the multi-ancestry PRS as an effective prostate cancer risk stratification tool across populations.
+A clinical study of PRS is warranted to determine whether the PRS could be used for risk-stratified screening and early detection.Funding:This work was supported by the National Cancer Institute at the National Institutes of Health (grant numbers U19 CA214253 to C.A.H., U01 CA257328 to C.A.H., U19 CA148537 to C.A.H., R01 CA165862 to C.A.H., K99 CA246063 to B.F.D, and T32CA229110 to F.C), the Prostate Cancer Foundation (grants 21YOUN11 to B.F.D. and 20CHAS03 to C.A.H.), the Achievement Rewards for College Scientists Foundation Los Angeles Founder Chapter to B.F.D, and the Million Veteran Program-MVP017.
 This research has been conducted using the UK Biobank Resource under application number 42195.
 This research is based on data from the Million Veteran Program, Office of Research and Development, and the Veterans Health Administration.
 This publication does not represent the views of the Department of Veteran Affairs or the United States Government.

 ## Introduction